OPEN ACCESS DATABASES

 "The National Archives and Records Administration (NARA) is the nation's record keeper.
 Of all documents and materials created in the course of business conducted by the United States Federal government, only 1%-3% are so important for legal or historical reasons that they are kept by us forever." (from the site)

-The online gallery offers 30,000 items in their collection.
+The online gallery offers 30,000 items from their collection.

 The New York Public Library Digital Collections